SaltBlocks/py-gods-unchained-market/README.md

 Supports buying, selling and transfering GU cards as well as creating new wallets and linking them to the Immutable X platform.

 ## Notice
 On september 1st 2023, the old IMX V1 orders API will cease to service requests.
-Old versions of IMXlib will stop functioning at this time. [py-gods-unchained-market v2.1](https://github.com/SaltBlocks/py-gods-unchained-market/releases/tag/v2.1) is updated to use the new API endpoints and will still work after this date.
+Old versions of IMXlib will stop functioning at this time. [py-gods-unchained-market v2.0](https://github.com/SaltBlocks/py-gods-unchained-market/releases/tag/v2.0) and higher are updated to use the new API endpoints and will still work after this date.
 Older versions however will become unusable at this time.

 ## Installation